ajavamind/Processing-Sketch-Chatbot/README.md

 ### OpenAI Api Key
 You will need OPENAI API payment account to use this chatbot application.
 See [OpenAI](https://openai.com/) for information about setting up an API account.
-The API by this application used is currently described at https://openai.com/product#made-for-developers The application defaults to "gpt-4" model, but can be changed if you build the chat application yourself.
+The Chat API documentation used by this application is described at https://openai.com/product#made-for-developers.
-I found the GPT4 model gives the best generated code.
+Note that the API developer accounts are relatively inexpensive (for an infrequent user like me) with the trade-off of slow response times, depending on the model chosen.

 The application makes API calls into the OpenAI endpoint servers and requires an identifying token with API requests.
 The application reads a Windows environment variable, OPENAI_API_KEY, for your OpenAI API account token.